joaquinOnSoft/joaquinonsoft.github.io/_posts/2023-06-26-hello-world-with-exstream.md

 ```

 The sample file is loaded.
+Let's approve it to make it available for its use.

  ![Communication asset library](../images/2023-06-26-hello-world-with-exstream/10-exstream-design-asset-library-sample-file-cd-catalog.png)